LAW AND POLICY ON INTERNAL DISPLACEMENT

 Global Level Coordination

-The GPC Task Team on Law & Policy (TTLP) was established in 2015 to coordinate multi-stakeholder efforts to advocate for, promote and support states’ efforts in developing domestic and regional normative frameworks on the protection and assistance of internally displaced persons (IDPs) in line with the Guiding Principles and other relevant regional and international frameworks.
+The GPC Task Team on Law & Policy (TTLP), led by UNHCR, was established in 2015 to coordinate multi-stakeholder efforts to advocate for, promote and support states’ efforts in developing domestic and regional normative frameworks on the protection and assistance of IDPs in line with the Guiding Principles and other relevant regional and international frameworks.

 UNHCR has been co-leading the Task Team since 2015.
 Globally, the membership of the Task Team includes UN agencies, NGOs, research and academic institutions, donors, human rights and development agencies, and representatives of other AoRs/Task Teams and field Protection Cluster (co-coordinators).